dseacombe/gatsby-foundation-blog/src/content/posts/2021-01-08-vue-and-bulma-activating-the-mobile-burger-menu.md

 ---
 Bulma has a neat Navbar solution, but it is CSS only.
 One option to make the mobile menu option work is to make it active by toggling it.

 This the full-size screen, with menu options:

 ![](/assets/screenshot-2021-01-08-at-12.37.05.png)

 And this is the mobile version.
 The burger menu does not work out of the box.

 <img src="/assets/screenshot-2021-01-08-at-12.44.07.png" width=50%>

-Within the container their are two divs: navbar-brand and navbar-menu.
+Within the container there are two divs: navbar-brand and navbar-menu.
 The mobile burger menu is hidden as part of navbar-brand.

 First the link must be made so that the mobile burger bar mimics the main navigation menu.